Overview

 Outline

-ADST 200 consists of five projects and two presentations.
 Each week, you will be asked to share your work in progress with your instructor and the other students in the studio.
-This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) given in a face-to-face studio.
+This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) that would take place in a face-to-face studio.

-These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media, and will allow the instructor to provide feedback on your work.
+These interactive meetings will be held in an online environment that includes video conferencing, audio conferencing, and social media and will allow the instructor to provide feedback in the form of sketches, either beside or as a layer over your work.
 This type of session is intended to be a productive working session much like you would experience in an architect’s office.
-Upon registration, you will receive a full set of instructions for connecting to the virtual studio.
+Attendance at the weekly online desk critique is mandatory.
+Upon registration, you will receive a full set of instructions for connecting to the virtual studio and online tools.

 Learning outcomes

-- Comprehend: Establish a basic understanding of design thinking, exploration, and communication.
+- Comprehend: Establish a basic understanding of process, design thinking, exploration, and communication.

-- Analyze: Explore and examine the following topics:
+- Analyze: Explore and examine various topics, including

 - Apply: Understand and apply basic design principles in the process of design development through critical thinking.